twisted/pydoctor/docs/source/contrib.rst

 First commit the version update to master and wait for tests to pass.

-You can push a tab by creating a `GitHub Release <https://github.com/twisted/pydoctor/releases/new>`
+You can push a tag by creating a `GitHub release <https://github.com/twisted/pydoctor/releases/new>`.

 You can also create a tag on local branch then push it::